-This article is now included, and developed further, in my mind, body & spirit self-help guide Steps to Health, Wealth and Inner Peace.
+This article is now included, and developed further, in the mind, body & spirit self-help guide Steps to Health, Wealth and Inner Peace.
 Get a copy here.
 This book is also available through Amazon, Barnes & Noble, Smashwords, iBooks, Nook and Kobo.[ Loving Kindness contemplation ]

 Consider Loving Kindness contemplation as Step Seven to the 6 Steps Starter Guide to Meditation